arnonzilca/steganos/README.md

 steganos
 ========

-sending data between two processes on weird covert ways.
+sending data between two processes in weird covert ways.

 created for a project in software systems security course. compile with make and run `steganos -h` for usage.